Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Introduction

-Masked reconstruction (MR)-based pretraining involves self-supervised tasks where a portion of the input data is hidden (masked), and the model is trained to reconstruct the original data.
-This style of pretraining has shown great progress in the vision domain (where parts of the image are masked\cite{he2022masked}) and in the language domain (where words from sentence are masked\cite{devlin2018bert}).
-In the geoscience domain, masked reconstruction has been used extensively in the building of remote sensing foundation models~\cite{jakubik2023foundationmodelsgeneralistgeospatial,cha2023billion,cong2022satmae,tseng2023lightweight,lu2024ai}.
-In such models, parts of the satellite image are masked, and the objective is to reconstruct the entire satellite image (denoted by Figure \ref{fig:smmae_pretrain_task}).
-Utility of finetuning such models has been demonstrated for numerous \textit{prediction based downstream tasks} where the aim is to estimate or infer current or past variables using available data.
-Examples of such tasks include flood inundation mapping, wildfire scar mapping, cloud removal, urban semantic segmentation mapping, scene classification etc.~\cite{jakubik2023foundationmodelsgeneralistgeospatial, cong2022satmae, sun2022ringmo}.
-Researchers improved this pretraining task by adding multiple modalities (MM) to the reconstruction objective (shown in Figure \ref{fig:mmmae_pretrain_task}), where instead one modality, multiple masked modalities would be used to create a common embedding, from which all modalities would be reconstructed.
-Finetuning models trained with such a pretraining task has been shown to lead to improvements in scene classification and crop field classification \cite{nedungadi2024mmearth,tseng2023lightweight}.
+In masked reconstruction (MR)-based pretraining, portions of the input data are hidden (masked), and the model is trained to encode these masked input data into an embedding that is used to reconstruct the original (unmasked) data.
+This style of pretraining has shown great progress in the vision domain (where parts of the image are masked\cite{he2022masked}) and in the language domain (where words from a sentence are masked\cite{devlin2018bert}).
+In the geoscience domain, masked reconstruction has been used extensively in the building of remote sensing foundation models \cite{jakubik2023foundationmodelsgeneralistgeospatial,cha2023billion,cong2022satmae,tseng2023lightweight,lu2024ai}.
+In such models, parts of the satellite image are masked, and the pretraining objective is to reconstruct the entire satellite image (denoted by Figure \ref{fig:smmae_pretrain_task}).
+Utility of embeddings produced via a single-modality masked reconstruction (SM-MR) pre-training objective has been demonstrated for numerous tasks where the aim is to estimate or infer current or past variables using available data.
+Examples of such tasks include flood inundation mapping, wildfire scar mapping, cloud removal, urban semantic segmentation mapping, scene classification etc. \cite{jakubik2023foundationmodelsgeneralistgeospatial, cong2022satmae, sun2022ringmo}.
+Variations of this pretraining task have been developed, where the pre-training task involves masking multiple modalities (MM) and reconstructing them (see Figure \ref{fig:mmmae_pretrain_task}), where instead of one modality, multiple masked modalities would be used.
+Embeddings produced by such a pre-training task (MM-MR - see Figure \ref{fig:mmmae_pretrain_task}) have been shown to lead to improvements in scene classification and crop field classification \cite{nedungadi2024mmearth,tseng2023lightweight}.